 You can save yourself a ton of money by purchasing these items in advance of your trip and taking them with you.
-Put them in your daypack or backpack and pull them out at dusk.
+Put them on your pack list for Disney World and throw them in your day pack or backpack and pull them out at dusk.
 No standing in line.
 No spending extra money.
 Happy kids.
 Everyone wins.

-If you are going to Disney World with a child under 2 years old you will find it very handy to have a lightweight portable baby carrier of some sort.
+If you are going to Disney World with a child under 2 years old you will need a lightweight portable baby carrier of some sort on your pack list for Disney World.
 Stroller parking is not very conveniently located in most cases and you can’t bring strollers into lines for attractions.
 Even the Indoor Epcot Pavilions don’t allow them and you have to park way outside.
 If you are carrying your child around, that is not too much fun for anyone.
 A carrier really helps ease how cumbersome it can be to experience attractions with very little ones.

 Here’s the ergo I used when Zack was little enough to carry around:

 Autograph Books – You NEED these on your pack list for Disney World